-- 7. Tapered insulation can be utilized to slope the surface of the roof assembly to achieve adequate drainage (see 2.2 Roof Slopes).
-The thermal resistance of tapered insulation may be used in calculating the overall thermal performance of the roof assembly and may vary depending upon the layout of the sloped insulation package, but this is at the discretion of the Design Authority. - 8.
-Tapered insulation - 1. greater than 150 mm (6") in thickness shall be installed in multiple soldiered layers. - 2. that is heat-sensitive must be installed beneath at least one layer of flat board heat-resistant insulation with a minimum thickness of 50 mm (2"). - 9.
-Crickets are used strictly to direct water toward drains or around obstructions, and therefore do not factor in the thermal resistance of the roof assembly.
-Nevertheless, when a cricket is installed over the primary insulation assembly, the cricket must be manufactured of heat-resistant insulation.
-In the alternative, crickets manufactured from heat-sensitive insulation must be covered with a layer of heat-resistant insulation at least 50 mm (2") thick.
-See also 8.3.3.2. - 10.
-Regardless of average thermal resistance calculations for the roof assembly, drain sumps should be adequately insulated, based on the regional location of the building.
-See 11.1.2.1 for drain sump design. - 11.
-Mineral wool insulation panels must be fastened or adhered according to the manufacturer's published instructions and tested assemblies, but in any event must conform to the following Guarantee Standards, which are summarized as follows: - 1.
-Only bitumen-coated Mineral Wool insulation may be used in the top-most layer of insulation, or may be secured with adhesive. - 2.
-A Non-Coated Mineral Wool base insulation layer is permissible only by mechanically fastening, but may not have additional insulation layers adhered to it. - 3.
-When mineral wool insulation is mechanically fastened, a 12 mm (1/2") insulation overlay board is required, whether or not overburden is present. - 4.
-Roofs without overburden an insulation overlay board is not required when bitumen-coated mineral wool insulation is adhered as a single layer, or when it is adhered as the top layer in a multi-layer assembly. - 5.
-Roofs with overburden mineral wool insulation in a roof assembly that will support an overburden must be overlaid with an insulation overlay board at least 12 mm (1/2") thick, irrespective of the method by which the insulation is fastened.
+- 7) Tapered insulation can be utilized to slope the surface of the roof assembly to achieve adequate drainage (see 2.2 Roof Slopes).
+The thermal resistance of tapered insulation may be used in calculating the overall thermal performance of the roof assembly and may vary depending upon the layout of the sloped insulation package, but this is at the discretion of the Design Authority. - 8) Tapered insulation - 1) greater than 150 mm (6") in thickness shall be installed in multiple soldiered layers. - 2) that is heat-sensitive - 1) and provides thermal resistance must be installed beneath at least one layer of flat board heat-resistant insulation with a minimum thickness of 50 mm (2"). - 2) and does not provide thermal resistance but promotes drainage may be installed directly over a roof deck, though this is not recommended.
+See 8.1.1.
+Design for overlay requirements. - 9) Crickets are used strictly to direct water toward drains or around obstructions, and therefore do not factor in the thermal resistance of the roof assembly.
+Nevertheless, when a cricket is installed over the primary insulation assembly, the use of crickets manufactured of heat-resistant insulation is advisable.
+In the alternative, crickets manufactured from heat-sensitive insulation should be covered with a layer of heat-resistant insulation at least 50 mm (2") thick.
+See also 8.3.3(2.). - 10) Regardless of average thermal resistance calculations for the roof assembly, drain sumps should be adequately insulated, based on the regional location of the building.
+See 11.1.2(1.) for drain sump design. - 11) Mineral wool insulation panels must be fastened or adhered according to the manufacturer's published instructions and tested assemblies, but in any event must conform to the following RoofStar Guarantee Standards, which are summarized as follows: - 1) Only bitumen-coated Mineral Wool insulation may be used in the top-most layer of insulation, or may be secured with adhesive. - 2) A Non-Coated Mineral Wool base insulation layer is permissible only by mechanically fastening, but may not have additional insulation layers adhered to it. - 3) When mineral wool insulation is mechanically fastened, a 12 mm (1/2") insulation overlay board is required, whether or not overburden is present. - 4) Roofs without overburden an insulation overlay board is not required when bitumen-coated mineral wool insulation is adhered as a single layer, or when it is adhered as the top layer in a multi-layer assembly.

+5) Roofs with overburden - mineral wool insulation in a roof assembly that will support an overburden must be overlaid with an insulation overlay board at least 12 mm (1/2") thick, irrespective of the method by which the insulation is fastened.